PaulLGibbs/nevermore/frontend/nevermore-front/README.md

 download or clone code

-Run "npm install react-scripts"

-"npm start"
+cd into folder

-in windows cmd or mac/linux termiinal
+Run "npm install react-scripts" and "npm start" in windows cmd or mac/linux terminal

+I highly recommend vscode.
+Run "code . to start coding.

+Components folder has all the running parts for the website, app.js is the main website, index.css is the css.